-Your wedding ceremony will be the moment everyone’s been waiting for.
-Picture this: the music is playing, and the guests have been ushered to their seats.
-Your bridesmaids and groomsmen are lining up in order.
-You’re about to walk down the aisle and see the love of your life at the altar.
-You’ve likely dreamed about this moment for a long time.
+Your wedding ceremony will be the moment everyone has been waiting for.
+Picture this: the music is playing, guests have settled into their seats, and your wedding party is lined up at the top of the aisle.
+You’re about to walk toward the love of your life.
+You’ve likely imagined this moment for years.

-That’s why lots of care and consideration goes into every wedding ceremony.
-Many details and decisions are required, such as, “What do we say?”
-“What do we do?” and “Who should officiate?”
-If you’re overwhelmed by this significant task and want unique wedding ceremony ideas, you’ve come to the right place.
+That’s why so much care and thought goes into every wedding ceremony.
+Decisions like “What vows do we say?”
+“What rituals do we include?” and “Who should officiate?” can feel overwhelming.
+If you’re searching for unique wedding ceremony ideas, you’ve come to the right place.

 Traditional Wedding Ceremony Order

-A traditional wedding ceremony is ideal if you want a more conventional celebration.
-Or, you can use the traditional ceremony as your base from which to add unique wedding ceremony ideas.
+A traditional ceremony is ideal if you prefer a classic celebration.
+Or, you can use it as a foundation to layer in creative, unique touches.

 The Processional

-Once guests are seated, the groom and best man enter at the top of the aisle from the right side and take their place.
-Next, the groomsmen enter from the beginning of the aisle, followed by the bridesmaids, maid of honor, and then the flower girl and ring bearer.
+Once guests are seated, the groom and best man take their position at the altar.
+Groomsmen enter first, followed by bridesmaids, the maid of honor, and then the flower girl and ring bearer.
+The processional culminates with the bride’s entrance.
+Often, she’s accompanied by a parent (or both parents) as she walks down the aisle.

 Words of Welcome